zakymaky8/calculator/README.md

 # calculator
-Here is a the final project from TOP.
+Here is a the final project from TOP foundation.